jackmcdonnell713/Sustainability_Group/README.md

 ## Technologies Used
 ### Data Cleaning and Analysis
 Python and Pandas was used to read in and create dataframes for the CSV's.
 Then we extracted China from the 3 DataFrames and concatenate them to their own DataFrame.
-Once both independent and Dependent variables were created we needed to clean them once again (dropping columns with null values, Transposing the Dataframe and renaming columns).
+Once both independent and dependent variables were created, we needed to clean them once again (dropping columns with null values, transposing the dataframe, and renaming columns).

 ### Database Storage
-Postgres SQL will be the Database storage we used but for our mockup this week we included a folder.
+Postgres SQL will be the Database storage we used but for our mockup this week we included a folder called Resources in our gitHub repository.

 ### Machine Learning
-Linear Regression,
-SciKitLearn ML library are the machine learning dependencies we used for our initial linear regression model.
+SciKitLearn ML library is the machine learning dependencies we used for our intial model, which is a linear regression model.
-After looking at the mockup and thinking more about what data we want to end up using we might move to a sigmoid function as we expect exponential growth.
+After examining the results of the linear regression models, we decided to take a "pause" and really think about the type of analysis that we will use for our final project.
+We may use a limear regression, a multivariate regression, or a multivariate multiple regression, depending on what our data is telling us to use.

 ### Dashboard
-Tableau Public will be what we use as our visualization tool as we all find the program to be intuitive and fun to use.
+Tableau Public is what we will use as our visualization tool because we find the program to be intuitive and fun to use.

 ## Communication Protocols
-Communication primarily through Slack.
+We have and will continue to communication primarily through Slack.
-Meeting times per the below zoom meeting schedule
+Meeting times per the below zoom meeting schedule.

 Meeting Times
 - Saturday, 5 March @ 10 AM EST via zoom